Lynda Resnick: Philanthropy

-Lynda and Stewart Resnick support research related to global climate change.
+The Resnicks support research related to global climate change.
 The Resnicks $750 million 2019 pledge to the California Institute of Technology (Caltech) was at the time the largest ever for research into environmental sustainability and the second-largest gift to a U.S. academic institution.
-They have given $50 million each to the University of California, Davis, and Technion-Israel Institute of Technology to support sustainability research.
+They have given $100 million to other universities as well.
+In 2022, the Resnicks pledged $50 million to the University of California, Davis to fund the Lynda and Stewart Resnick Center for Agricultural Innovation, which opened in May 2026.

-In Los Angeles, where The Wonderful Company is headquartered, they directed $10 million to relief efforts amid the 2025 Los Angeles fires.
-At the University of California, Los Angeles, the Resnicks and their foundation support a Food Law and Policy Center, and the Stewart and Lynda Resnick Neuropsychiatric Hospital, which US News has ranked the top psychiatric hospital for adults in California.
+They directed $10 million to relief efforts amid the 2025 Los Angeles fires.
+At the University of California, Los Angeles, the Resnicks and their foundation support a Food Law and Policy Center, and the Stewart and Lynda Resnick Neuropsychiatric Hospital.
+In February 2026, Resnick and her husband donated $100 million to UCLA Health to fund the expansion of the neuropsychiatric hospital and mental health campus.
 Other donations include $70 million to the Los Angeles County Museum of Art and a $30 million gift to the Hammer Museum to build a new cultural center.

 In California’s wine country, the Resnicks supported the construction of the JUSTIN and J. LOHR Center for Wine and Viticulture at California Polytechnic State University, San Luis Obispo.
-In 2024, the university announced the Resnicks will be funding a new center on campus to support first-generation college students.
+In 2024, the university announced that the Resnicks are funding a new center on campus to support first-generation college students.

 In Fiji, the Resnick owned FIJI Water, through its foundation, funds local infrastructure, community health centers, classrooms, teacher housing, bus shelters, student walking paths and disaster recovery efforts.

 As an Aspen Institute trustee, Resnick and her company sponsor the annual Aspen Action Forum, a global convening of leaders from business, government and non-profits.
 They also funded the Center for Herbert Bayer Studies on the institute’s campus, creating the first permanent museum for the Bauhaus artist.

+Fortune also cited the Resnick-led philanthropy in naming the company to its list of the “100 Best Places to Work” in 2024 and 2025.